LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 # Lab 7
 ### Create EC2 Instance
-In the first step, we will use our script from lab6 to create a new instance first, by running "python3 createInstance.py" in our local Ubuntu machine.
-We get the public IP address as following;
+In the first step, we use our script from **Lab 6** to create a new EC2 instance.
+This is done by running the following command in our local Ubuntu machine:
 ![enter image description here](http://127.0.0.1/assets/lab7-1.png)

 ### Install and configure Fabric